marcella-benner/testing/README.md

 Marcella Benner

 BS Cybersecurity & Finance
+  Minor in Business Analytics

 Email: mmbenner@gmail.com

 ## About Me

-I am from Chicago, IL.
-I enjoy running and am Director of Events for the UT Cybersecurity Club.
+I am from Chicago, IL and living in Tampa, FL.
+I enjoy coding, running, basketball and am President for the UT Cybersecurity Club.